hdShang/arxiv-daily/docs/cs-CV/2025-06-04/papers/250604141v1-mmr-v-whats-left-unsaid-a-benchmark-for-multimodal-deep-reasoning-in.md

 ---
 layout: default
-title: MMR-V: What's Left Unsaid?
-A Benchmark for Multimodal Deep Reasoning in Videos
+title: "MMR-V: What's Left Unsaid?
+A Benchmark for Multimodal Deep Reasoning in Videos"
 ---

 # MMR-V: What's Left Unsaid?
 A Benchmark for Multimodal Deep Reasoning in Videos